sourcegraph/about/handbook/product/roadmap.md

 ## Web

-TO DO: below are rough items from a previous web team planning discussion.

-1. Webapp consistency
-1. The extension registry is confusing and does not communicate it's value
-1. Many developers do not realize Sourcegraph has a browser extension
+1. ✅ Existing sourcegraph extensions are more discoverable [(RFC 209)](https://docs.google.com/document/d/1I5BMEGp3QuB81AjSzLCQwq_XJV1sXevlU0lpB4O1pj8/edit#)
-1. The Sourcegraph extension development experience is confusing and there aren't any good examples
+1. 🔄 The Sourcegraph browser extension is more discoverable and easy to congifure [(RFC 221)](https://docs.google.com/document/d/19f4xleYBU1zZZdqMmXlLmFxeR-fwEpOwTOgViOFOnyo/edit)
+1. Page title breadcrumbs are unified and useful
-1. A few high quality non-language intelligence extension would help communicate the value and opportunity of Sourcegraph extensions
+1. Build new and improved Sourcegraph extensions communicate the value and opportunity of extensions
+1. Building a sourcegraph extension is simpler and better documented
+1. Sourcegraph web app navigation is clearer and intentionally designed
-1. Code insights
+1. Code insights prototypes exist to help us answer questions and validate use cases
-1. Add support for more code hosts with the browser extension (e.g., Gerrit, Bitbucket Cloud).
-1. Provide search capabilities from the code host
-1. IDE integrations